 Why invest in Croatia Real Estate?

 Croatia is part of EU from 2013. and will become part of Schengen zone till 2023. as negotiations are finalizing.
 Official currency is still Croatian Kuna (HRK), but together with joining Schengen zone, Croatia will accept Euro as official currency which will make easier all financial transactions.
-Croatia is also part of NATO, to keep it suverinity and protects its borders in case of possible interventions.
+Croatia is also part of NATO, to keep it sovereignty and protects its borders in case of possible interventions.
 Political structure inside Croatia is stable and democratic.
 Investments in Croatia can be considered safe on a long-term investments without worrying about political destabilization which can effect on complicated structure of investments.
 Surrounded by all EU/Schengen countries on the west and north, Croatia has non-EU border between Bosnia and Herzegovina, Serbia and Montenegro.